mendhak/Conscrypt-Provider/README.md

 ## Motivation

-I want to provide TLS 1.3 to pre-Android-10 users in my app.
+I want to provide TLS 1.3 to pre-Android-10 users in my app, without relying on closed source libraries.
 The simplest way to do this is to include the [Conscrypt library](https://github.com/google/conscrypt/).

 However, this library is massive, it adds about 5+MB to the APK size.
 And it isn't needed for [Android 10+ users](https://developer.android.com/about/versions/10/features#tls-1.3).

 The next simplest way to deal with this situation is to make the Conscrypt provider a separate app, and reference it from my application.

 This repository contains the code for the 'Conscrypt Provider'.
 It can probably be used by any application though.

 ## Instructions